RustLangLatam/peertube_app_flutter/README.md

 ## **📌 Why This App?** 🤔

-This project is **for educational purposes only**, showcasing how **Flutter can seamlessly integrate with PeerTube**.
-It serves as a proof-of-concept to demonstrate the potential of a **PeerTube + Flutter** stack, highlighting its efficiency and ease of implementation.
+This project is **currently in active development**, showcasing how **Flutter can seamlessly integrate with PeerTube**.
+It serves as a **proof-of-concept** to demonstrate the potential of a **PeerTube + Flutter stack**, highlighting its efficiency and ease of implementation.
+New features and improvements are being added regularly. 🚀

 ---